mitesh2010/space-square-shooter/README.md

 📜 License

-Free for educational and personal use.
+This project is free for educational and personal use.

+Feel free to modify and improve the game for learning purposes.

 :) :) :) :) :) :) :) :) :) :) : ) :)